sheet848/fuwari-zone/src/content/posts/dashboard/index.md

 **useMode Custom Hook**: Building this hook taught me to combine useMemo, useState, and Material-UI's createTheme for optimal performance.

-### Practical Challenges

-**Choosing Colors**: Not all colors work inverted.
-For dark mode, I learned that pure black (#000000) is too harsh.
-Using slightly lighter backgrounds (#141b2d) reduced eye strain.

-**Material-UI Theme Override**: Some Material-UI components have default styles that don't respect theme changes.
-I learned to use the `sx` prop and `!important` declarations (sparingly) to override these defaults.

 ## File Architecture: The Ducks Pattern

 ### Organization Philosophy